fscorrupt/Posterizarr/tests/README.md

 ### Using VSCode Test Explorer

-The project now includes VSCode configuration for the test explorer.
+The project uses VSCode's test explorer to run Pester and Python tests.
 To use it:

 1. Install the recommended extensions:
    - PowerShell Extension (`ms-vscode.powershell`)